-6.7 Outside the Brampton Abbotts Settlement Boundary and in areas that do not adjoin this boundary all new development, , will be classed as being in the countryside.
+6.7 Outside the Brampton Abbotts Settlement Boundary and in areas that do not adjoin this boundary all new development, will be classed as being in the countryside.
 Planning applications for new residential development in these areas will be assessed against Herefordshire Local Plan Core Strategy Policy RA3 "Herefordshire's Countryside".
+The Wye Valley AONB Management Plan is also a material consideration for all development proposals within the AONB and those in the setting of the AONB that may have an impact on this valued landscape.